 - Vehicle manufacturer's letter stating the vehicle's compliance with the US safety and emissions standards

-And in case the car doesn't conform to US standards, a DOT-registered importer (RI) may need to make modifications on the vehicle.
+If the car doesn't conform to US standards, a DOT-registered importer (RI) may need to modify the vehicle.
 After all documents are provided and cleared, an import duty will apply.

 Customs Duties And Taxes